-2The code was formatted in Black code style via an online formatter: https://black.vercel.app/.
+3The code was formatted in Black code style via an online formatter: https://black.vercel.app/.

 Table 1: Validation methods, splits, notion of best fit, and property used to calculate notion of best fit.
 This density is the sum of all training densities evaluated at the validation location in the embedded DensMAP space.
-For the k-neighbors data, the average of the 10 nearest neighbor properties were used as a proxy. [†]cluster validation fraction refers to the ratio of number of validation points within a cluster (as opposed to training points) to the total number of points in the cluster.
+For the k-neighbors data, the average of the 10 nearest neighbor properties were used as a proxy. †cluster validation fraction refers to the ratio of number of validation points within a cluster (as opposed to training points) to the total number of points in the cluster.
 DensMAP densities and cluster fractions are determined simultaneously for both validation and training sets during the DensMAP embedding resulting in computational throughput restrictions.
 In other words, "predicted" and "true" are identical due to implementation of DiSCoVeR at the time of writing.
 We plan to address this in future work.

-Method Splits Notion of best fit Property train/val 0.8/0.2 Weighted RMSE target vs. density [] train/val 0.8/0.2 Weighted RMSE target vs. k-neighbors average train/val 0.8/0.2 Weighted RMSE target vs. cluster validation fraction [†] LOCO-CV 27 clusters Weighted CDF Distance cluster target mean
+Method Splits Notion of best fit Property train/val train/val train/val LOCO-CV 0.8/0.2 0.8/0.2 0.8/0.2 27 clusters Weighted RMSE Weighted RMSE Weighted RMSE Weighted CDF Distance target vs. density target vs. k-neighbors average target vs. cluster validation fraction [†] cluster target mean tions via a low density proxy.
+We discuss this further in Section 3.2.